danlooo/dggs-data-spec/dggs-data-spec.md

 The tesselation MUST be unique and complete:
 Each point in geographical space of the surface of the sphere must have one zone identifier.

+Cells MUST be the same polygons whenever possible.
+For example, tesselations of the surface of a icosahedron with hexagons requires to add 12 pentagons.

 ## Zone identifier

 A Zone identifier is defined in [ISO 19170-1:2020](https://www.iso.org/standard/32588.html).